MischaU8/yumyum/display/show-hide-curve-measurements_PBeWcNw06xE.md

-with this option inactive measurements will no longer be displayed add this display option to your toolkit to customize your workflow and plasticity
+with this option inactive measurements will no longer be displayed add this display option to your toolkit to customize your workflow in Plasticity